tnarravala/Machine-Learning-in-Finance/README.md

 # Machine-Learning-in-Finance

-Here I have saved the work I learnt from the theory and practice of supervised and reinforcement learning to big data problems in finance.
-I have learnt the various mathematical frameworks for applying machine learning in quantitative finance such as factor modeling with supervised learning and optimal investment with reinforcement learning.
-Neural networks are used to implement many of these mathematical frameworks in finance using real market data.
+The purpose of this course is to introduce students to the theory and practice of supervised and reinforcement learning to big data problems in finance.
+This course emphasizes the various mathematical frameworks for applying machine learning in quantitative finance such as factor modeling with supervised learning and optimal investment with reinforcement learning.
+Neural networks are used to implement many of these mathematical frameworks in finance using real market data

 Here are few thing I have accomplishments,